-We present some BTT routes by municipalities in the interior of Asturias, detailed information with their routes, estimated time for their realization, difficulty ...
-Touring Asturias by bike is an ideal way to enjoy nature in its purest state, to know the cultural and landscape heritage of our land.
+We present you some BTT routes through municipalities in the interior of Asturias, detailed information with their routes, estimated time for its completion, difficulty ...
+Traveling Asturias by bike is an ideal way to enjoy nature in its purest form, to know the cultural and landscape heritage of our land.

 Route: 12 km.